 Why don’t adults get dental sealants?

 Children usually receive dental sealants to protect their permanent teeth from cavities.
-One of the reasons why adults may receive dental sealants less frequently is that they may already have existing dental restorations or dental work, such as fillings.
+One reason adults may receive dental sealants less frequently is that they may already have existing dental restorations or dental work, such as fillings.
 Additionally, adults may prioritize other preventative measures such as regular brushing, flossing, and professional cleanings as part of their oral hygiene routine.
-However, any adult without fillings or decay on the biting surfaces of their molars can be candidates for sealants.
+However, any adult without fillings or decay on the biting surfaces of their molars can be a candidate for sealants.
 It’s just less common.

 Who is a good candidate for dental sealants?